Veterans Education Benefits

 - A Monthly Housing Allowance (MHA) based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school.

 - An annual books & supplies stipend of $1,000, paid proportionately based on enrollment.

 - Payment amounts will be prorated for active duty service that is less than three years and for enrollment that is less than full-time.

-The student is responsible for paying any balances not paid by the Department of Veterans Affairs including but not limited to non-resident tuition charges, balances remaining beyond the percentage of eligibility payment received from the VA, balances for classes not covered by VA benefits and balances remaining due to exhausted entitlement in the middle of the term.
+The student is responsible for paying any balances not paid by the Department of Veterans Affairs including but not limited to non-resident tuition charges, balances remaining beyond the percentage of eligibility payment received from the VA, balances for classes not covered by VA benefits and remaining balances due to exhausted entitlement.

 If you are on active duty, you will not receive the housing allowance or books & supplies stipend.